 Is it possible to apply for a scholarship in the field of medicine?

-It’s possible to apply for a scholarship to study veterinary medicine, but a scholarship will only be permitted for human medicine if your final qualification will be Dr. rer. med. or its equivalent.
+It’s possible to apply for a scholarship with a veterinary medical project, biomedical projects will only be permitted if your final qualification will be Dr. rer. nat. or its equivalent.

 I don’t yet have my degree certificate – can I still apply?